-With the sanitary crisis far from being solved, due to Covid-19 resurgences where mobility restrictions are lifted and with a vaccine still in development process, it becomes necessary to develop a roadmap for railway in order to sail in these unchartered waters and help the rail sector to become more resilient and ready to mitigate future unpredictable events at a sustainable cost.
+This is not the first unprecedented event that rail sector has encountered, in previous it faced with terrorist attacks and natural disasters, but now the necessity to develop a roadmap for railway became even more obvious in order to sail in these unchartered waters and help the rail sector to become more resilient and ready to mitigate future unpredictable events at a sustainable cost.

-In light of the railway performance under the stress induced by the Covid-19 crisis, additional research and innovation activities should be carried out not only to address short-term problems and improve the sector position on the global market, but also to study mitigating measures related to the effects of EU-wide health crises on both the Single European Rail Area and urban rail services.
-The Union will have to ensure high levels of efficient mobility for future crises, and the railway sector will be able to contribute to this goal if equipped with valuable policy tools.
+In light of the railway performance under the stress induced by the Covid-19 crisis and by vulnerability of public transport to terrorist attacks, additional research and innovation activities should be carried out not only to address short-term problems and improve the sector position on the global market, but also to study and propose mitigating measures for both the Single European Rail Area and urban rail services in the long-term perspective.
+The EU will have to ensure high levels of efficient mobility for future crises and unprecedented events, and the railway sector will be able to contribute to this goal if equipped with valuable policy tools.

-The Covid-19 crisis highlighted the importance of efficient infrastructure in the context of health emergencies.
+The Covid-19 crisis especially highlighted the importance of efficient infrastructure in the context of emergencies.
 It is therefore necessary to push forward digital and physical infrastructures to support the mobility of citizens and goods, both at national and European level, with a focus on efficiency and respect for the environment.
 As such, it will be necessary to investigate the effects of different regulatory frameworks on infrastructure development, to identify the most effective governance practices in ensuring a high level of resilience.
-Study on how regulatory framework can cope with externalities, such as health crisis, must be conducted.
+Study on how regulatory framework can cope with externalities, such as health crisis or terrorist attacks, must be conducted.

-The rail sector must be able to provide a seamless experience to be the passengers' first choice in mobility modes at all time.
-On the one hand, challenges of Covid-19 requested immediate response to the situation, and some of these measures appeared to be ineffective and intrusive acting as limitations in the context of public transport and reduce the natural advantages of rail as a seamless barrier-free experience and thus push end-users back to individual mobility.
+The rail sector must be able to provide seamless experience to be the passengers' first choice in mobility modes at all time.
+On the one hand, challenges of COVID-19 requested immediate response to the situation, and some of these measures appeared to be ineffective and intrusive acting as limitations in the context of public transport and reduce the natural advantages of rail as a seamless barrier-free experience and thus push end-users back to individual mobility.
 This attitude must, of course, include extreme health and safety measures in the peak of the emergency.
-These measures were contingent and necessary in order to allow public transportation to run efficiently during the health emergency and can't be considered as measures to alter the level of services, but rail should be ready in more efficient way to future challenges.
-Thus, on the other hand, long-term measures should be developed to deal with issues concerning health and safety.
-The rail sector should aim for both satisfying economic and social needs by providing safe and environmentally efficient public transport and providing benefits of individual transport at the same time.
+The same approach was used after emergency situations caused by terrorist attacks or natural disasters.
+Undeniable, these measures were contingent and necessary in order to allow public transportation to run efficiently during the emergency and can't be considered as measures to alter the level of services, but rail should be ready in more efficient way to future challenges.
+Thus, on the other hand, long-term measures should be developed to deal with issues concerning health, safety and security.
+The rail sector should aim for both satisfying economic and social needs by providing safe, secure and environmentally efficient public transport and providing benefits of individual transport at the same time.